gitlabhq/gitlabhq/doc/ci/environments.md

 The `when: manual` action:

-- Exposes a "play" button in GitLab's UI.
+- Exposes a "play" button in GitLab's UI for that job.
 - Means the `deploy_prod` job will only be triggered when the "play" button is clicked.

 You can find the "play" button in the pipelines, environments, deployments, and jobs views.